KillahPotatoes/KP-Liberation/README.md

 * Removed: Overwrite functionality for `classnames.sqf`, as it is no longer needed due to the preset system
 * Removed: `gameplay_constants.sqf`
 * Removed: Crate spawn at military bases
+* Removed: Chimera Base on maps with a suitable amount of ocean for supporting the Freedom
 * Merged: `gameplay_constants.sqf` settings into `kp_liberation_config.sqf` and added descriptions to the variables
 * Updated: Spanish localization.
 Thanks to [regiregi22](https://github.com/regiregi22)
 * Replaced: Manpower icon with supplies icon.
 Thanks to [jus61](https://github.com/jus61)
 * Replaced: Every deprecated BIS_fnc_MP with remoteExec
+* Replaced: ATLAS LHD with USS Freedom
 * Tweaked: Arsenal blacklist filtering.
 Thanks to [veteran29](https://github.com/veteran29)
 * Tweaked: Initialization of the arsenal, which should increase the performance for blacklist using
-* Tweaked: Save manager -> helicopters from the LHD or Chimera won't be saved, as they spawn on every mission start/load
+* Tweaked: Save manager -> helicopters from the Freedom or Chimera won't be saved, as they spawn on every mission start/load
 * Tweaked: Name for savegame namespace -> adapts automaticly to worldName
 * Tweaked: Revive settings: BI Revive is enabled by default.
 Disable it, when you use ACE
 * Tweaked: Config, as some apex classnames were missing.
 Thanks to [Applejakerie](https://github.com/Applejakerie)